Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

   1) Click on **Streamlit Apps** on the left navigation menu
   2) Click on **+ Streamlit App** on the top right
   3) Enter **App name**
-  4) Select **Warehouse** and **App locaton** (Database and Schema) where you'd like to create the Streamlit applicaton
+  4) Select **Warehouse** and **App location** (Database and Schema) where you'd like to create the Streamlit applicaton
   5) Click on **Create**
-  6) At this point, you will be provided code for an example Streamlit application.
-Now open [Snowpark_Streamlit_Revenue_Prediction_SiS.py](https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn/blob/main/Snowpark_Streamlit_Revenue_Prediction_SiS.py) and copy-paste the code into the example Streamlit application.
+  6) At this point, you will be provided code for an example Streamlit application
+  7) Open [Snowpark_Streamlit_Revenue_Prediction_SiS.py](https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn/blob/main/Snowpark_Streamlit_Revenue_Prediction_SiS.py) and copy-paste the code into the example Streamlit application.
-  7) Click on **Run** on the top right
+  8) Click on **Run** on the top right

 If all goes well, you should see the following app in Snowsight as shown below.